vurtal248/bstats/README.md

 # B-Stats

-**B-Stats** is a web that allows you to keep track of basketball stats, as well as allowing you to simulate future game performances based on your past performances.
+**B-Stats** is a website that allows you to keep track of basketball stats, as well as allowing you to simulate future game performances based on your past performances.

 🔗 **[Link](https://vurtal248.github.io/bstats/)**